-Number of gullies and erosion associated with gullies: A few gullies are found may be found on this site.
-The gullies start where enough water accumulates in the rills and where runoff of the rock outcrops is rapid.
+start where enough water accumulates in the rills and where runoff of the rock outcrops is rapid.
 Gullies will be shallow (<20 inches) in depth due to the shallow nature of the soils found on this site.
 Erosion will expose more bedrock.
 Gullies will widen after bedrock is reached.
 Gullies may be 4 or more feet wide.
 The steep the slope the more potential, there is for gullies to form.

-Extent of wind scoured, blowouts and/or depositional areas: None.
-The trees on this site generally intercept the wind and prevent most wind generated soil erosion.
+- 6. Extent of wind scoured, blowouts and/or depositional areas: None.
+The trees on this site generally intercept the wind and prevent most wind generated soil erosion. - 7.
 Amount of litter movement (describe size and distance expected to travel): Litter for the most part stays in place.
 There can be some redistribution by water movement of the fine litter in the rills and water patterns.
 Most litter accumulates at the base of the plants on this site.
 Woody litter movement on this site is unusual.
-Litter movement is more evident on the steeper slopes and also, may be greater following intensive rainstorms.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class rating anticipated to be 3-6 in the interspaces at soil surface.
-Aggregate stability can be quite variable depending on soil texture, biological crusts and organic matter.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): SOM ranges from 0.5-3%.
-Surface soils are very shallow to shallow.
-Surface texture ranges from fine sandy loam to loam.
-Sometimes the soil surface can have gravels and cobbles in it.
-The A-horizon (soil surface) ranges from 0-7 inches in depth.
-It is typically described as weak fine and medium subangular blocky structure parting to weak fine and medium granular.
+Litter movement is more evident on the steeper slopes and also, may be greater following intensive rainstorms. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): The soil stability index would be 3-5, 4-5 where the biotic crust is intact and functioning.
+Soil surface texture are usually, loamy sands to fine sandy loams. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface horizon (A horizon) typically 1 to 5 inches thick.
+It is typically described as weak fine granular structure.
+Soil organic matter is normally 0.05-2%.
 The A horizon is expected to be more developed under the plant canopies.
-Use the specific information for the soil you are assessing in the published soil survey to supplement this description.
+Use the specific information for the soil you are assessing in the published soil survey to supplement this description. - 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The presence of trees, perennial grasses and forbs, and shrubs will breakup raindrop impact and splash erosion.
 The spatial distribution of the plants, biological crusts and interspaces will provide small pockets for water storage and surface roughness that slows down runoff, allowing time for infiltration.
 The tree and shrub canopy is effective in intercepting rain drops and preventing splash erosion on the reference state.
-But, with increased tree canopy, understory canopy is reduced, increased bare soil and litter accumulates under trees, it can forms micro-topography that can help water accumulate which can cause more rapid runoff.
+But, with increased tree canopy, understory canopy is reduced, increased bare soil and litter accumulates under trees, it can forms micro-topography that can help water accumulate which can cause more rapid runoff - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A compaction layer is not expected, as this site has 20 inches or less of soil.
-However, soils with an abrupt horizon, strong subangular blocky structure, hard calcium carbonate layers and unweathered parent material may be mistaken for compaction layers.
+However, soils with an abrupt horizon, strong subangular blocky structure, hard calcium carbonate layers and unweathered parent material may be mistaken for compaction layers. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):